 If you’d like to visually plan your adventures, check out our North Carolina Travel Map.

 117 W Union St, Morganton, NC (Shipping Available)

 Adventure Bound Books opened in 2018, selling new and used books from Indie, new releases, and bestsellers to religious and spiritual.
 This Morganton bookstore also houses book-related gifts and educational items.

 Their events include Saturday Morning Story Time, adult book clubs, Storybook Camp in the summer, Kids’ Night In, and more.
 They also offer a community room allowing local writers a space to think and write and local book clubs a place to meet.

-Local and regional authors visit often for book signings and conversation.
+Local and regional authors often visit for book signings and conversations.

 City Lights Bookstore